What challenge(s) do our clients face?

-In order to truly evaluate the strength of an acquisition, the potential buyer must build an in-depth knowledge of the target company AND the market in which it is positioned.
+In order to truly evaluate the strength of an acquisition, the potential buyer must build an in-depth knowledge of the target company and the market in which it is positioned.
 This can prevent costly mistakes and future issues such as:

-- Entering a segment with lower capacity to grow than expected, due to overcalculating the addressable demand or market share projection
+- Entering a segment with a lower capacity to grow than expected, due to overcalculating the addressable demand or market share projection

 - Stunted growth as a result of overestimating growth levers and market movements